ANZAC Bridge - Sydney

 From Jacksons Point

-Northern face trom Jacksons Point
+Northern face from Jackson's Point

-The badges were manufactured by the Phoenix Foundry of Uralla, a small town in the New England Tablelands region of New South Wales.
-Cast in ten sections and subsequently bolted and welded together, each badge measures 3.04 metres wide by 2.20 metres high and weighs just under one tonne.
-15
+Cast in ten sections and subsequently bolted and welded together, each badge measures 3.04 metres wide by 2.20 metres high and weighs just under one tonne.15.

-AIFBadge
+AIFBadge 1

 Rising Sun Badge on the northern face

-AIFBadge
+AIFBadge 3

 Rising Sun Badge from the water